Australia’s national education evidence body

 Evidence review

-The practices outlined in this guide have been classified using AERO’s Standards of evidence.
+The practices outlined in this guide have been classified using AERO’s Standards of Evidence.
 Our review of the research and approaches in this guide includes a mix of papers with medium, high and very high confidence.

 Our systematic review of available research found strong evidence of the practices that support students’ connectedness to school.
 Positive relationships with teachers and peers improve students’ sense of belonging.
 Studies showed that school structures and policies can facilitate connectedness between students and the school.
 The research also indicates that school leadership’s commitment towards improving students’ belonging is vital.